-When you consider the difference of the tactical athlete’s journey through each of the phases of tactical fitness, you have to realize that phase 3 is the most important for your health, wellness, and job performance.
-Sure, getting to the training (Phase 1), getting through the training (Phase 2) are the training cycles required to get into the tactical professions in the first place, but you will spend a longer amount of time in phase 3 – the active duty phase.
+Phase 3 of a tactical athlete’s journey through each of the phases of tactical fitness is the most important for your health, wellness and job performance.
+Sure, getting to the training (Phase 1) and through the training (Phase 2) are required to get into the tactical professions in the first place, but you will spend more time in phase 3 -- the active-duty phase.

-Nutrition Planning - Food and Water:– As we age, the hard gainer life of our teens and twenties no longer applies to most people.
-You can no longer outwork your diet, so focusing on portion control even with healthful foods is a requirement.
-Foods rich in protein/amino acids, good carbohydrates (fruit/vegetables), fats, rich in antioxidants, electrolytes, omega 3, and other vitamins and minerals (supplements) are required for a balanced diet.
-You need water every day – more if you sweat profusely or arid environments leave salt stains on your clothes (replenish sodium, potassium, magnesium).
+Nutrition planning (food and water): As we age, the hard-gainer life of our teens and 20s no longer applies to most people.
+You can't outwork your diet, so focusing on portion control, even with healthy foods, is a requirement.
+Foods rich in protein/amino acids, good carbohydrates (fruit/vegetables), fats, antioxidants, electrolytes, omega 3 and other vitamins and minerals (supplements) are required for a balanced diet.
+You need water every day – more if you sweat profusely or are in arid environments that leave salt stains on your clothes.
 If these are not in sync, you will not have the fuel to handle workloads or workouts at a required ability.

-If you can get solid sleep (6-7 hours) most days and eat well from ideas listed here, you can accomplish a majority of your health, wellness and stress mitigation.
-The extra benefits in massages, chiropractic, counseling, and recovery gear like foam rollers/massage tools, and stretching can help you get some of the missing benefits if you feel you need more than sleep, fitness, and nutrition alone.
+If you can get solid sleep (6-7 hours) most days and eat well, you can accomplish a majority of your health, wellness and stress mitigation.
+The extra benefits in massages, chiropractic, counseling, stretching and recovery gear, like foam rollers/massage tools, can help you get some of the missing benefits if you feel you need more than sleep, fitness and nutrition.

 I believe there is also a Phase 4 to tactical fitness that occurs after your military, police or firefighter career, which helps you still be active, healthy and recover from some of the job-related injuries that very often occur.
 This phase requires some consideration of current age, weight, injuries, abilities and goals.